-Khyzyl Saleem is an England-based self-taught concept artist and car design maverick, known for giving his imagination the reins and producing designs that are both works of art and fantasies realized.
+Khyzyl Saleem is a Guildford-based self-taught concept artist and car design maverick, known for giving his imagination the reins and producing designs that are both works of art and fantasies realized.
 His designs don't have a hint of compromise.
 The only limit is his own creativity.

 Which is what made him the ideal person to reimagine the Polestar 1 as the wide-bodied, double-spoiler boasting road-eater that graces the cover of NFS Heat™.
 We fired off a few questions to him about design, inspiration, and the Polestar 1.